 In an effort to support Latinos and other underserved communities impacted by the COVID-19 public health emergency, we have created a list of resources and key information for small businesses, homeowners, and renters located in Maryland, DC, Virginia, and Puerto Rico.

-LEDC will continue to provide digital service delivery through October 2020.
+LEDC will continue to provide digital service delivery until further notice.
 Our offices in DC, MD, VA, and Puerto Rico will remain physically closed.
 However, all staff will continue to serve clients digitally.
 Please find contact information for LEDC staff here: ledcmetro.org/team.

 Please click the links below to get a full list of updates, information, and resources:

 *LEDC will be updating this page frequently as new information becomes available.

 - SBA’s Economic Injury Disaster Loans (EIDLs): Small businesses in DC, Maryland, Virginia, and Puerto Rico can now apply for SBA’s working capital loans to help alleviate economic injury caused by the pandemic.

 - Deferment on Existing SBA Disaster Loans: On Monday, March 23, 2020, SBA Administrator Jovita Carranza announced they will defer existing disaster loans through December 31, 2020.
 Businesses that are currently paying off these loans do not need to contact the SBA, deferment is automatic.

 - Amber Grant: In 2020, the Amber Grant has been doubled to $4,000.
 Earn any Amber Grant through November 2020, and you’ll be eligible for an additional $25,000 grant at the end of this year.
 Deadline Sept 30.

 Black Founder Start-up Grant: SoGal Ventures- venture capital firm that seeks out and invests in female CEOs.
 AMOUNT: $5,000 & $10,000 grants.
 This application is rolling, with new grantees awarded at the end of each month.